“80% of businesses believe they provide excellent customer service, but only 8% of customers agree.” (Forbes)

 Send Button Text: what will be written on your "send" button.
 Keep it simple, something like "send" is fine.

-This is a real-world example of how your chat might look like after this section (it's in polish, but you get the idea!).
+This is what your chat might look like after this section:

-Click on the Working Hours tab to move forward.
+Click on the Automatic response tab to move forward.

 Your message: write your automatic message informing the user that your team will get back to them during business hours.